sonjaove/progg-and-DS-from-IITM/TDS_notes/data_sourcing/data_sourcing.md

 # Scrapping with

-> ***web scraping can not alawys be legal YOU will have to go through the T&C of a webiste if site if it's somehting really IMP***
+> ***web scraping can not alawys be legal YOU will have to go through the T&C of a webiste if it's somehting really IMP***

 ## 1. Excel: